 To gain more clarity about spending and saving, let’s discuss an important concept: The Pain of Paying.
 Pain…of paying?
 Yes.
-Some people experience real psychological distress when contemplating spending money, making a purchase, or reflecting on a past spending decision.[2],[3] The degree of pain one feels under any of these circumstances is indicative of their level of “saver” or “spender.”
-Spenders generally do not experience pain when paying, so they continue spending.
-On the other hand, savers often experience significant pain when paying, so they continue saving.3,[4]
+Some people experience real psychological distress when contemplating spending money, making a purchase, or reflecting on a past spending decision.[2]

 In either case—whether you see yourself as a spender or saver—it is important to lean into moderation.
 Being a spender or saver is not inherently good or bad—these tendencies simply describe different spending habits which often result from various life experiences and background.
 Both types of people can bring value to a relationship when differences are acknowledged and channeled for good.
 Savers often think ahead and aim to be prepared for the future financially.
 This adds stability and peace of mind to a relationship.
 Spenders tend to recognize the value of investing in experiences throughout life which can strengthen a couple’s relationship.